Score-based Conditional Out-of-Distribution Augmentation for Graph Covariate Shift: Score-based Conditional Out-of-Distribution Diffusion Augmentation ( )

+In this section we present \proposedmodel, a score-based augmentation framework that generates graph samples exploring new environments while preserving label-determining structure.
+We first introduce a distribution-level view of augmentation, then describe the forward and reverse diffusion processes, and finally formalize the working principles of \proposedmodel.

-\textbf{Distribution Augmentation with OOD Control.} This work overcomes these limitations by formulating the augmentation problem as a generation-based graph OOD augmentation strategy, which directly models and augments the training distribution, without explicitly requiring the knowledge or separation of environmental information.
+\textbf{Our New Perspective: Distributional Augmentation with OOD Control.} To overcome the limitations of existing strategies, this work formulates the augmentation problem as a generation-based graph OOD augmentation strategy, which directly models and augments the training distribution, without explicitly requiring the knowledge or separation of environmental information.
 Specifically, we target on synthesizing an augmented training distribution $\tilde{P}_\mathrm{tr}(G, Y)$, which is combined with the original training distribution to obtain the classifier, stated as:

-The augmented distribution $\tilde{P}_\mathrm{tr}(G, Y)$ can be implemented in multiple ways, but it needs to satisfy two principles: (1) $\tilde{P}_\mathrm{tr}(G, Y)$ should deviate from $P_\mathrm{tr}(G, Y)$ in a controlled manner, and (2) the explored graphs in $\tilde{P}_\mathrm{tr}(G, Y)$ should preserve the stable patterns of graphs in $P_\mathrm{tr}(G, Y)$.
-However, current graph generation models~\citep{jo2022score, martinkus2022spectre, vignac2022digress} cannot directly generate graphs that meet these two criteria.
-To address this, we propose a novel score-based generative model in Section~\ref{sec:methodology} that captures the augmented distribution $\tilde{P}_\mathrm{tr}(G, Y)$ while adhering to both principles.
+The augmented distribution $\tilde{P}_\mathrm{tr}(G, Y)$ can be implemented in multiple ways, but it needs to satisfy two principles: (i) $\tilde{P}_\mathrm{tr}(G, Y)$ should deviate from $P_\mathrm{tr}(G, Y)$ in a controlled manner for exploration, and (ii) the explored graphs in $\tilde{P}_\mathrm{tr}(G, Y)$ should preserve the stable patterns of graphs in $P_\mathrm{tr}(G, Y)$.
+However, current graph generation models~\cite{jo2022score, martinkus2022spectre, vignac2022digress} cannot directly generate graphs that meet these two criteria.
+To address this, we propose a novel score-based conditional generative model that captures the augmented distribution $\tilde{P}_\mathrm{tr}(G, Y)$ while adhering to both principles.